Jeffrey Skoll

 Early Life

-Jeffrey Skoll was born on January 16, 1965 in Montreal, Quebec.
-His mother was a teacher and his father ran an chemical industrial chemical company.
-When Jeffrey was a teenager, his father was diagnosed with cancer.
-After receiving the diagnosis, the elder Skoll broke down with regret over not accomplishing everything he dreamed in life.
-This conversation had a profound and permanent impact on Jeffrey.
+Jeffrey Skoll was born on January 16, 1965, in Montreal, Quebec, Canada.
+His mother was a teacher, and his father owned a small industrial chemical company.
+When Jeffrey was a teenager, his father was diagnosed with cancer and later confided deep regret over not having enough time to pursue the things he had dreamed of doing in life.
+That conversation left a lasting impression on Jeffrey and became the moral compass that would guide his future decisions about money, work, and purpose.

 eBay